gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 ### Parameter + Process

 Processes are described by parameters.
+Conversely, parameters are conditions of a process.

       mc:PrPa rdfs:label "process described by parameter"
       mc:PaPr rdfs:label "parameter is condition of process"